swiftcurrent2018/openarc/README.md

 * Use either macro option or "#pragma openarc #define" directive to apply macro definitions to OpenACC/OpenARC annotations; see the LIMITATIONS section.

+* When compiled by OpenARC, two macro names (_OPENACC and _OPENARC_) are implicitly defined, which can be used for conditional compiliation.

 * Available OpenARC commandline options can be found either in [openarc-path]/test/openarcConf.sample or by running the following command:

 	$ [openarc-path]/bin/openarc -dump-options